 Copyright at Messiah University

-Messiah College recognizes and respects intellectual property rights.
+Messiah University recognizes and respects intellectual property rights.
 As part of our mission to maintain the highest standards for ethical conduct, we are committed to fulfilling our moral and legal obligations with respect to our use of copyright-protected works.

 Copyright is the exclusive right to make copies, license, and otherwise control the use of certain creative and intellectual works to insure that the creators maintain the integrity of their works and receive any financial benefit from their use, while making those works available to the public for knowledge and entertainment.
 The rights are granted exclusively to the copyright owner to reproduce the material (thus, literally the copy rights), and for some material, the right to perform or show the work to the public (essentially reproducing or “copying” the works in a different format).